claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

   - Click the "Select an element on the page to inspect it" tool
   - (top left of the right hand pane - a diagonal arow in a dotted square).
   - Hover over the app to highlight pieces of it, and click on the part you want to style.
+- To get your css to work when publishing your notes using Obsidian Publish:
+	- Copy any css snippets into one file called `publish.css` in the root of your vault.
+Publish this file when you publish everything else.
 ### Plugins

 - On desktop: